-The school will engage with local employers, businesses and professional networks, inviting visiting speakers, particularly alumni with whom pupils can relate to.
-Every pupil will be exposed to the world of work by the age of 14.
+The school will engage with local employers, businesses and professional networks, inviting visiting speakers, particularly alumni with whom students can relate to.
+Every student will be exposed to the world of work by the age of 14.

-Every year, from the age of 11, pupils will participate in at least one meaningful encounter with an employer; at least one of these encounters will be with a STEM employer or workplace.
+Every year, from the age of 11, students will participate in at least one meaningful encounter with an employer; at least one of these encounters will be with a STEM employer or workplace.
 These encounters may include:

-- Careers events such as careers talks, careers carousels and careers fairs. - Transitions skills workshops such as CV workshops and mock interviews. - Mentoring. - Employer delivered employability workshops. - Employer involvement in the curriculum. - Business games and enterprise competitions.
+- Careers events such as careers talks, careers carousels and careers fairs. - Alumni activities. - Transitions skills workshops such as CV workshops and mock interviews. - Mentoring and e-mentoring. - Employer delivered employability workshops. - Employer encounters with parents. - Employer involvement in the curriculum. - Business games and enterprise competitions.

-The school will develop strong links with local, regional and national employers across all sectors to help pupils obtain information on, and participate in, the rollout of T-levels.
+The school will develop strong links with local, regional and national employers across all sectors to help students obtain information on, and participate in, the rollout of T-levels, where appropriate.

-The careers programme will have a strong employer focus, allowing pupils to meet with sector representatives and businesses, to gain insights into a range of industries and sectors.
-Pupils will have the opportunity to meet with individuals from different levels within an organisation and those who have followed a variety of pathways into employment.
+The careers programme will have a strong employer focus, allowing students to meet with sector representatives and businesses, to gain insights into a range of industries and sectors.
+This may include the opportunity to learn about the entrepreneurial skills needed for certain types of self-employment.
+Students will have the opportunity to meet with individuals from different levels within an organisation and those who have followed a variety of pathways into employment.